Project-Alex/Project-Alex/README.md

 I am now working on C# and Java which are both really interesting.

 ## Currently working on...
-Mostly just securing a full-time job in Software Engineering which I am very excited about.
+Entirely focused on securing a full-time job in Software Engineering which I am very excited about.

-In what little spare time I currently have, I am working on Storytime.py which you will find in my repositories!

-(Please be kind, it's early days and I am working 60hrs/week at the moment.)

 <!--
 **Project-Alex/Project-Alex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.